-Bachelor of Business (for majors in Management, Marketing, Marketing Communication, Entrepreneurship & Innovation, Global Business & Strategy, Sports Management, Tourism Management, Digital Business or Asian Business Studies)
+Bachelor of Business (for majors in Management, Marketing, Marketing Communication, Entrepreneurship & Innovation, Tourism Management)

 Bachelor of Commerce (for majors in Accounting, Actuarial Science, Finance, Big Data or Economics)

 Bachelor of Laws (LLB)

 Bachelor of Sustainable Environments & Planning (Urban Design/Planning or Environmental Management)

 Bachelor of Social Science (Behaviour Management, Counselling, Criminology)